Signature Kernel Scoring Rule: A Spatio-Temporal Diagnostic for Probabilistic Weather Forecasting: Conclusion

 We have proposed a novel scoring rule for use in weather model evaluation and probabilistic forecast training.
 We have demonstrated appropriate behaviour in evaluation, along with potential structural differences in the data uniquely captured by the signature kernel.
 Our training approach demonstrates strong performance for path lengths up to 15 timesteps, at which point NRMSE is equivalent to climatology.
 As demand for reliable, fast, and high-resolution predictions increases, the signature kernel combines both theoretical support and demonstrated performance to display potential in next-generation forecasting systems.

 We highlight the following extensions to this work: first, greater investigation into handling numerical stability through scaling and static kernels will allow for more robust training results across learning rates and extending to higher dimensionality weather forecasts.
-Secondly, our current approach of probabilistic non-adversarial training is not common, and implementation and adaptation into current weather forecasting frameworks is necessary for an appropriate analysis of performance.
+Secondly, our current approach of probabilistic non-adversarial training is not common, and implementation and adaptation into current weather forecasting frameworks are necessary for an appropriate analysis of performance.
+A further discussion of extensions and limitations of this work is provided in Appendix \ref{limits}.